Edward W. Holt, MD

 APP Committee Co-Chair

 Devon Kiker, FNP-C is a nurse practitioner at UCSF-Fresno, CA

 Neil Stollman, MD

 Neil Stollman MD received his medical degree from the New York University School of Medicine, completed a Residency and Chief Residency in Internal Medicine at The College of Physicians and Surgeons of Columbia University in New York, and his Fellowships in Gastroenterology and Advanced Therapeutic Endoscopy at the University of Miami School of Medicine.
 He is currently an Associate Clinical Professor of Medicine at UCSF, Chief of the Division of Gastroenterology at Alta Bates Summit Medical Center in Oakland, and prior Chief of Gastroenterology at the Miami VA Medical Center and San Francisco General Hospital.
 An expert in C difficile infection and fecal transplantation, diverticular disease and H pylori, he has published his work in journals such as Lancet, Gastroenterology, the American Journal of Gastroenterology, and Gastrointestinal Endoscopy.
 He has served on the American Gastroenterological Association Research and Clinical Guidelines Committees, the American College of Gastroenterology Educational Affairs, Patient Care, and Credentialing Committees and the Editorial Advisory Board of Gastrointestinal Endoscopy.
 Dr. Stollman is also a Fellow of the American Gastroenterological Association (AGA) and the American College of Gastroenterology (ACG).
-He is currently the ACG Governor for Northern California and the Chairman of the ACG Board of Governors.
+He is the immediate past Chairman of the ACG Board of Governors and a current Trustee.

 Rosa Valadao, MD is a gastroenterologist at Kaiser Permanente East Bay in San Francisco, CA.

 Mike Wei, MD